 - Lie about their identity, how much you owe or any other information

 If any of these happen to you, document each instance in detail.
 You should also request further information about the debt and confirmation of the caller’s identity before answering personal questions.

 Hire a Lawyer to Protect You From Creditor Harassment

 Call a bankruptcy attorney to discuss your legal options for stopping creditor harassment.
-A lawyer can write letters to creditors demanding that they cease contacting with you and only communicate through the firm.
+A lawyer can write letters to creditors demanding that they cease contacting you and only communicate through the firm.
 Your lawyer can also help you file an official complaint with the Consumer Financial Protection Bureau or Florida’s attorney general.

 Another way to prevent any more calls is to file for bankruptcy, which automatically stops all debt collection by creditors.
 Your lawyer can help you determine which type of bankruptcy is best for your circumstances and can act as a middleman for communication between you and creditors.

-If harassment continues even after you begin the bankruptcy process, inform the bankruptcy court so it can take legal action against violators.
+If the harassment continues even after you begin the bankruptcy process, inform the bankruptcy court so it can take legal action against violators.
 You also have the option to sue violators and receive damages and reimbursement of legal fees.